Web IDE

 Shared visibility

-Pair on the same deployment surface during incidents.
+Pair on the same deployment surface during incidents—everyone sees the same code and the same logs.

 Templates

-Start from examples for HTTP, cron, and agent tools.
+Start from working examples for HTTP handlers, cron jobs, and agent tool endpoints.

 How to deploy functions from the Inquir browser editor